Koreans During WWII

 In the early stages of the Second Sino-Japanese War (1937-1945), the Governor General in Korea (GGK) limited Koreans to labor roles supporting the war.
 The recruitment of Enlisted Soldiers did not begin until Feb.
 22, 1938, when the GGK announced that Korean men could apply for service in the Japanese Imperial Army through the Korean Special Volunteer Soldier System 육군특별지원병제도.2 This was followed, 4 years later, when the GGK announced the Korean Student Special Volunteer Soldier System 학도 특별지원병 제도.
 In May 1943, the GGK announced the creation of the Naval Special Volunteer Soldier System 해군 특별지원병 제도.

-The acceptance rate of volunteers into the Japanese Army was 14% in 1938 but dropped to a 2% acceptance rate in 1943 while the annual number of applicants increased over the same time span (See the chart to the right).
+The acceptance rate of volunteers into the Japanese Army was 14% in 1938 but dropped to a 2% acceptance rate in 1943 while the annual number of applicants increased over the same time span (See the chart below).
 On average, only 2.2% of applicants were accepted into the Army.
 While these systems were allegedly “Volunteer”, it is estimated that only 35% of all applicants were actual volunteers.
 The Japanese, to save face, coerced the majority of applicants or simply doctored the books.
 The primary reason that enticed young Koreans to apply to the Japanese army was the extreme poverty faced by the peasants.
 There are estimates that more than 90% of those who actually did “Volunteer” came from peasant families.
 Other special enticements were also given, which included promises that volunteers were to receive priority for police officer and civil servant jobs as well as other leadership positions, after being honorably discharged from the military.
 In 1938, volunteers had to submit five types of documents: “Applicant Training Camp Admission Application”, “Resume”, “Asset and Income Statements with Certifications”, and a “Physical Fitness Test Sheet”.
 In 1940, the Governor General of Korea (GGK) 조선총독 (朝鮮総督) lowered the height and educational requirements.
 They also reduced the number of documents required to volunteer.
 The “Asset and Income Statements with Certifications” were deleted.
 One has to ask if there was such an excess of volunteers, why did the GGK lower the standards?

 It was an era where heroes were produced and praised daily.
 Newspapers of the time were filled with stories of Patriotic Koreans.
 Yi Won-ha 이원하 was a healthy 74-year-old man, living in Cheongju, Chungcheong Province 청주, 충청도.
 He purportedly died on Jan.
 26, 1939, under a flagpole, but what was important was his position.
 He was purportedly found kneeling and bowing towards the east, where the Emperor of Japan resides.
 His patriotic story was made into a movie and shown throughout the Korean peninsula.
 The title was “I Will Die under the Flag” (국기 밑에서 나는 죽으리).
 Yi Chang-man 이창만 (李昌) was a 29-year-old man living in Hoengseong, Gangwon-do 횡성, 강원도.
 In 1940, he committed suicide when he failed to overcome the high competition rate and was not selected as a volunteer soldier.
 Corporal Yi In-seok 이인석 was the first Korean Volunteer to die while fighting in the Sino-Japanese War.
 In February 1940, he became the first Korean to be awarded the Order of the Golden Kite 금치훈장 (金鵄勲章).
 The class is unknown, but purportedly it was a 1st Class.
 In Korea, this order is often called the Gold Decoration 금치장 (金鵄章).
 Yi In-seok’s birthplace in Okcheon, North Chungcheong Province 옥천, 충북도 became a patriotic pilgrimage site.